terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ```

 We can see that communication *client-server* is encoded (`ws.send(encode(message, key))`) using two keys `key` and `key2`.
 Initially, our key is equal to `MeitamANbcfv2yXDH1RjPTzVqnLYFhE54uJUkdwCgGB36srQ8o9ZK7WxSp` and then after some _shuffling_ it transforms to `key2`.
-Also, the first message sent by `sockets` is just client's `User-Agent`, which is also used to transform the `key`.
+Also, the first message sent via `sockets` is just client's `User-Agent` value, which is also used to transform the `key`.

 `User-Agent` is not a secret, because we can easily fetch it from `HTTP headers`.

 > User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/63.0.3239.132 Safari/537.36

-To confirm encode function returns the same encoded message as decoded from `Wireshark` I evaluated `encode` function with `User-Agent` as the message and `MeitamANbcfv2yXDH1RjPTzVqnLYFhE54uJUkdwCgGB36srQ8o9ZK7WxSp` as the key.
+To confirm that encode function returns the same encoded message as unmasked packet from `Wireshark` I evaluated `encode()` function with `User-Agent` value as the message and `MeitamANbcfv2yXDH1RjPTzVqnLYFhE54uJUkdwCgGB36srQ8o9ZK7WxSp` as the key.
 As expected, the trial has succeeded.

 > WebSocket: T4N8jgYZ5ChvnMJyKyAPCvwAcAmjAhVLt12DeE6SXJQxKsXyv3HL2xKXgASRLHpkDDYRxYQVJt1rNGH6KxyWkkK2gQep84LG33j5N1fzFaxDeXmKfcargKYanYq66KKs9U2XTWEerSwBMCPbsj7faMHQzSkNH

 By looking at functions `hash`, `rand` and `shuffle` we see that there is no any randomization made or any desire of reversing them.
 I just use them to generate transformed `key2`.

-The attacker triggered the listener on every input on the site, and he is sending each input key to his server as an encoded message in the form of `ws.send("{random} {input_key}", key2)`.
+The attacker attached a *keylogger* on every input on the site, which is sending each pressed by user key to external server as an encoded message in form of `ws.send("{random} {input_key}", key2)`.

-By looking at the `WebSockets` I noticed that there are packets of length ~219, ~63, ~85.
+I searched for `WebSockets` packets in `Wireshark` and I noticed that there are packets of three lengths: *~219*, *~63*, *~85*.
 First ones are encoded `User-Agent messages`, second - `pings` and the last ones are the ones I need - `user input`.

 ![websocket]